100 Notable alumni of

 -

-Nelson Rolihlahla Mandela was a South African anti-apartheid activist and politician who served as the first president of South Africa from 1994 to 1999.
-He was the country's first black head of state and the first elected in a fully representative democratic election.
-His government focused on dismantling the legacy of apartheid by fostering racial reconciliation.
+Nelson Rolihlahla Mandela was a South African anti-apartheid activist and statesman who was the first president of South Africa from 1994 to 1999.
+He was the country's first Black head of state and the first elected in a fully representative democratic election.
+His administration focused on dismantling the legacy of apartheid by fostering racial reconciliation, a national peace accord and eventual multiracial democracy.
 Ideologically an African nationalist and socialist, he served as the president of the African National Congress (ANC) party from 1991 to 1997.

 -